Goff’s speech

 Labour introduced Working for Families but held off other tax cuts until they were needed in 2008 to counteract the impact of the global financial and economic downturn.

 A wonderful rewriting of history.
 When Labour announced them, the global financial crisis had not hit.
-In Labour announced them on the basis of strong projections of economic growth which failed to transpire.
+In fact Labour announced them on the basis of strong projections of economic growth which failed to transpire.

 When National took office, they introduced further tax cuts – and 42 per cent of them went to the top 10% of income earners.